paduagroup/pol_openmm/build-openmm.md

 OpenMM 7.4.2 is compatible with the temperature-grouped Nosé-Hoover thermostat (http://doi.org/10.1021/acs.jpclett.9b02983), which is the best one for Drude polarizable force fields.
 Unfortunately, OpenMM 7.4.2 doesn't seem to run well with `xml` input files of the latest polarizable force fields, including ours.

-### OpenMM 7.5.0
+### OpenMM 7.6.0

-When installed with `conda`, OpenMM 7.5.0 comes compiled with the CUDA 11 toolkit, so it will not be properly configured on the PSMN.
-The code may run but some functionalities will not work.
+When installed with `conda`, OpenMM 7.6.0 comes compiled with the CUDA 11 toolkit, so it will not be properly configured for the PSMN.
+It may run but some functionalities will not work.
+OpenMM is distributed in versions compatible with older CUDA toolkits:

+    conda install -c conda-forge openmm cudatoolkit=9.2

+This would be the simplest way to install OpenMM.

-Therefore OpenMM should be compiled from source, which is straightforward (instructions below).
-There is one detail: the latest OpenMM 7.5.0 will produce code with `--arch=sm_75`, which is not supported in CUDA 9.2.
+For more control, OpenMM can be compiled from source, which should be straightforward (instructions below).
+There is one detail: the latest OpenMM versions may produce code with `--arch=sm_75` or later, which is not supported in CUDA 9.2.
 It is therefore necessary to modify one file in the source code in order to specify `--arch=sm_70` (which corresponds to the previous generation of architecture named Volta, e.g. the V100 cards).

-### OpenMM 7.6.0

-I haven't tested this yeat, so let me know if you do.

 ## Installation on IDRIS